Note: The above video is silent.

 I continue on my journey of a sentimental education.
 But I think I can say, at 43, that I’ve reached a foothold on this challenging cliff I’m climbing, at least for a little while.

 I was brought up Catholic.
 I am no longer a practicing Catholic.
-But I can say that certain things about what is, for all intensive purposes, an outdated sense of morality inherent in the idea of being involved with only one person romantically, suits me.
+But I can say that certain things about what is, for all intents and purposes, an outdated sense of morality inherent in the idea of being involved with only one person romantically, suits me.
 What suits me about this is something I’ve discovered through an examination and testing of who I am.
 I won’t pretend that I know everything about myself, that would be foolish, or that more tests and lessons don’t await me.
 However, in a very dramatic and painful fashion, I’ve found out something central to who I am echoes an aspect of something in the things I was taught growing up with this particular religion.

 I was also very inclined to read literature of the 19th century growing up, the classical music most often heard in my house was from this era too.
 How did this shape my conception of the relationship between a woman and a man?
 Imagination-wise, an all-consuming obsession.
 Two people who hold themselves incredibly close, intertwined.
 An intense desire to give everything, even your very soul, to your beloved.